U.S. Energy Information Administration logo

 • Intermittent renewable resource generators include wind and solar energy power plants, which generate electricity only when wind and solar energy resources are available.
 When these generators are operating, they tend to reduce the amount of electricity required from other generators to supply the electric power grid.

-• Energy storage systems for electricity generation for electricity generation use electricity (or some other energy source, such as solar-thermal energy) to charge an energy storage system or device, which is discharged to supply (generate) electricity when needed at desired levels and quality.
-ESSs provide a variety of services to support electric power grids.
-In some cases, ESSs may be paired or co-located with other generation resources to improve the economic efficiency of one or both systems.
+• Energy storage systems for electricity generation use electricity (or some other energy source, such as solar-thermal energy) to charge an energy storage system or device that is discharged to supply (generate) electricity when needed.
+Energy storage provides a variety of services to support electric power grids.
+In some cases, energy storage may be paired or co-located with other generation resources to improve the economic efficiency of one or both systems.

-• Distributed generators are connected to the electricity grid, but they primarily supply some or all of the electricity demand of individual buildings or facilities.
-Sometimes, these systems may generate more electricity than the facility consumes, in which case the surplus electricity is sent to the grid.
+• Distributed generators are connected to the electricity grid, but they primarily supply some or all electricity demand of individual buildings or facilities.
+Sometimes, these systems may generate more electricity than the facility consumes, and the surplus electricity is sent to the grid.
 Most small-scale solar photovoltaic systems are distributed generators.

-Some types of power plants may actually use more electricity to operate than they generate, and therefore, may have negative net generation on a monthly or annual basis.
-For example, peak-load generating units may be idle for relatively long periods of time.
-However, they require power from the power plant that they are part of, or from the electric power grid, to be in operable condition when called upon to supply power.
+Some types of power plants may use more electricity to operate than they generate, and therefore, may have negative net generation monthly or annually.
+For example, peak-load generating units may be idle for relatively long time periods.
+However, they require electricity—either from the power plant they are part of or from the electric power grid—to be ready to operate when they are needed to supply power to the grid.
 Over an entire month or year, their electric generation may be less than the power they used while they were waiting to be dispatched.
-Power plant maintenance or repair activities may also take generators off-line for extended periods of time, which may result in negative net generation for the facility.
-Energy storage facilities for electricity generation (generally) use more electricity than they generate and have negative generation.
+Power plant maintenance and repair activities may also take generators offline for extended time periods, which may result in negative net generation for the facility.
+Energy storage facilities generally use more electricity than they generate and have negative net generation.

-• The percentage shares of total U.S. utility-scale electricity-generation capacity by primary energy source in 2022 were:
+• The percentage shares of total U.S. utility-scale electricity-generation capacity by primary energy source in 2023 were:1

 Click to enlarge